cx-language/cx/docs/arrays.md

 Sizes must match; mismatched sizes are a compile error.
-Only arrays of known (constant) size support element-wise ops; generic sizes (`T[N]` with symbolic `N`) cannot unroll and are rejected with a clear error.
+Only arrays of known (constant) size support element-wise ops; generic sizes (`T[N]` with symbolic `N`) are rejected with a clear error.
+Element-wise ops compile to a loop over the elements for larger arrays, which release builds vectorize;
+small arrays stay unrolled.

 ## Vector operations